-Can I use software to compile a safety file for my project?
+Can I use safety file software to compile a health and safety file for my project?

 What makes the SACPCMP registered consultants better?

 Any consultant registered with the SACPCMP has been assessed and found competent, with the necessary skills and experience.
 The consultant has been professionally registered and must abide by the SACPCMP code of conduct.
 On the larger projects, it is a legal requirement to appoint a SACPCMP individual.
 Will you go to a heart surgeon who is not HPCSA registered?